Virginia Drug Distribution Attorney

 The Commonwealth of Virginia uses several different types of evidence to prosecute drug distribution marijuana cases, including eyewitness accounts of transactions or sales, undercover officers, confidential informants, and circumstantial evidence tied to the accused at the time of the arrest or alleged time of offense.
 Circumstantial evidence may include any of the above-mentioned factors commonly associated with drug distribution charges.
 For example, if individually packaged marijuana baggies were found after a traffic stop in which an individual was seen in a well-known drug trafficking area and with a large amount of cash in small denominations, that may be argued as strong circumstantial evidence for drug distribution charges.

 If you are accused of drug distribution, a competent, knowledgeable Virginia drug distribution lawyer can help protect your rights and will work to avoid a conviction.
-Thomas Soldan is an experienced attorney with extensive knowledge of the Virginia court system.
-Call his law office today for a free case evaluation and to learn more about your options for defense.
+Call our law office today for a free case evaluation and to learn more about your options for defense.